Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 Conclusion

-Geoffrey Gaimer, the twelfth-century Anglo-Norman chronicler, asserts that Hubba landed from South Wales along the Exmoor coast.
-He conceivably seized and held a beachhead before encountering the Saxons at a fort named Cynwit (National Trust, 100256 / MNA108011).
+Although the Vikings left little written evidence, most information comes from Anglo-Saxon sources.
+Twelfth-century chronicler Geoffrey Gaimer suggests that the Danish King Ubba landed from South Wales along the Exmoor coast and established a beachhead before facing the West Saxons at Cynwit (National Trust, 100256 / MNA108011).

 King Alfred the Great’s reign (871-899 AD) saw Wessex under constant Viking threat.
-His defensive strategies and military reforms, including fortified towns, a standing army, and alliances, were crucial in preserving Wessex and setting the stage for England’s unification.
+His defensive strategies, including fortified towns, a standing army, and alliances, were crucial in preserving Wessex and setting the stage for England’s unification.
+Subsequently, Alfred has been regarded as the architect of the English political community.

-Alfred’s successors, particularly his son Edward the Elder and grandson Athelstan, built on his foundations.
-They expanded their control over other Anglo-Saxon kingdoms, eventually leading to the unification of England under a single monarchy.
+Alfred's successors, particularly his son Edward the Elder and grandson Athelstan, expanded control over other Anglo-Saxon kingdoms, leading to England's unification under a single monarchy.

 _________________________________________________________________________________________________